tomhac3k/Ansible-tomcat-9-install/README.md

   Example for inventory groups:- host: sandbox

-  you can also mention multiple groups and hosts
+  You can also mention multiple groups and hosts

       host: servera.example.com